Olaoluwa99/ImageEncoder/README.md

 ## Getting Started

-Provide instructions on how to get started with your app.
-Include any prerequisites, installation steps, or setup.
+Instructions on how to get started with this app.

 ### Prerequisites